 The 89 mile extension would interconnect with Destin in Clarke County, MS. From there, gas would be transported using Gulf South's leased capacity on Destin to Florida markets through interconnects with Florida Gas Transmission and Gulfstream pipelines.
 In addition, this project would provide additional supplies to customers in the Northeast and other Southeast markets, through interconnects with Tennessee Gas Pipeline, Transcontinental Gas Pipe Line, and Southern Natural Gas.

 During the open season, Gulf South is also soliciting customer interest in constructing a 36-mile lateral from the Gulf South and Destin interconnect eastward to Transco's system near Station 85, located in Choctaw County, AL.

-After signing agreements with anchor shippers, Gulf South recently announced that it was increasing the size of its Mississippi and East Texas expansions to transport 1.5 Bcf/d of gas from the Barnett Shale and Bossier Sands production plays in Texas to the Perryville Hub in Louisiana and then to Jackson, MS. Gulf South already has initiated the pre-filing process at the Federal Energy Regulatory Commission for the two projects.
+After signing agreements with anchor shippers, Gulf South recently announced that it was increasing the size of its Mississippi and East Texas expansions to transport 1.5 Bcf/d of gas from the Barnett Shale and Bossier Sands production plays in Texas to the Perryville Hub in Louisiana and then to Jackson, MS (see Daily GPI, March 15).
+Gulf South already has initiated the pre-filing process at the Federal Energy Regulatory Commission for the two projects.